valotas/mustache4dart/README.md

 Mustache for Dart [![Build Status](https://drone.io/github.com/valotas/mustache4dart/status.png)](https://drone.io/github.com/valotas/mustache4dart/latest)
 ===========================================================================================================================================================
 A simple implementation of [Mustache][mustache] for the [Dart language][dart].
-At the moment this project serves as an excuse to better explore the language.
-Although it is still in development you can have a look at what is capable of at the [tests][tests]
+This project started as an excuse for exploring the language itself, but the final result, passes happily all the [mustache specs][specs].
+If you want to have a look at how it works, just check the [tests][tests].
+For more info, just read further.

 Using it
 --------